 The Latest News

-The graduate programs at the IU School of Education have once again been recognized as some of the best in the country by the U.S. News and World Report’s 2022 “Best Graduate Schools.”
+Four specialty master’s programs at the IU School of Education have been recognized by the 2024 U.S. News and World Report Best Online Program rankings.

 Oscar Patrón has been awarded a grant from the Spencer Foundation for his project, "Exploring Institutional Agents’ Leadership Approaches and Racial Equity Orientations: Supporting Black and Latinx Students in Higher Education.”

 Theresa A. Ochoa and Sandi Cole have both been recognized with teaching awards from Indiana University.
 Ochoa will receive the Thomas Ehrlich Civically Engaged Faculty Award, while Sandi Cole will receive the Part-Time Teaching Award.

 The history of the IU School of Education has been told for the first time through a new book.
 Written by Frederic Lieber, “A Disciplined Mind and Cultivated Heart: Indiana University School of Education at 100” tells the rich, illustrated history of the state’s leading research and teacher education institution.

 Joel Wong has been awarded the IU Asian Culture Center’s Distinguished Service Award.
 Wong, a professor in Counseling and Educational Psychology, was recognized for support, advocacy, and engagement with the Asian Culture Center.

 Last month, the AI Goes Rural team warmly welcomed 23 K-12 educators from nine different schools across Indiana to participate in "Middle School AI Explorers: Professional Development for Educators."